teampsych/press/README.md

 Doki Doki: Literature Club!, logo, and artworks are Copyright Team Salvato.
 All Rights Reserved.

-Noto Sans CJK is a font by Google Inc. Released under the SIL Open Font License.

 The Team Psych Logo is licensed under Creative Commons 3.0 Non-Commercial-Unported under: